FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 Following this document, the reader will learn about assesment and recommended treatments for three (3) main organization threats.
 <!-- and the workflow used to further generate the risk assesment. \ -->
-Futher, one control per threat will examined.
+Further, one control per threat will examined.

 Consult the recommendations towards the end of this document to learn about implementing an information security management system (ISMS) and aligning with ISO/IEC 27001 standards.